Semyon Bychkov (conductor): Career in Europe

 From 1989 to 1998, Bychkov was music director of the Orchestre de Paris.
 He became Principal Guest Conductor of the Saint Petersburg Philharmonic Orchestra in 1990, principal guest conductor of the Maggio Musicale Fiorentino in 1992, chief conductor of Dresden's Semperoper in 1998 and chief conductor of the WDR Symphony Orchestra Cologne in 1997.
 He remained in Cologne until 2010, making a series of recordings including Brahms's Symphonies No. 1–4, Shostakovich's Symphonies Nos.
 4, 7, 8, 10, and 11, Mahler's Symphony No. 3, Rachmaninov's The Bells and Symphonic Dances, Richard Strauss's Ein Heldenleben and Eine Alpensinfonie, Verdi's Requiem, as well as Strauss's Elektra and Daphne and Wagner's Lohengrin, which won BBC Music Magazine's Record of the Year for 2010.

 Bychkov made his debut at the Royal Opera House, Covent Garden in 2003 with a new production of Elektra, and returned later that year to conduct Boris Godunov.
 In 2012, he assumed the newly created Günter Wand Conducting Chair with the BBC Symphony Orchestra, a post specially created for him.
 He holds the Otto Klemperer Chair of Conducting at the Royal Academy of Music in London.

 In 2013, Bychkov first guest-conducted the Czech Philharmonic.
-He is now the director of its Tchaikovsky Project.
-In 2017, the Czech Philharmonic announced Bychkov's appointment as its next chief conductor and music director, effective with the 2018–19 season.
+In 2017, the Czech Philharmonic announced its appointment of Bychkov as its next chief conductor and music director, effective with the 2018–2019 season.
 In 2022, the Czech Philharmonic extended Bychkov's contract through 2028.
-In 2024, the Czech Philharmonic announced that Bychkov is to stand down as its chief conductor and music director after the 2027–28 season.
+In 2024, the Czech Philharmonic announced that Bychkov will stand down as its chief conductor and music director after the 2027–2028 season.

-Bychkov was named Conductor of the Year by the International Opera Awards in 2015.
+Bychkov was named 'Conductor of the Year' by the International Opera Awards in 2015.
 He became an Honorary Member of the Royal Academy of Music (Hon RAM) in 2015 and in 2022 received from the same institution an Honorary Doctorate of the University of London (Hon DMus).

+In December 2025, Bychkov was the conductor at the Nobel Prize Concert 2025.
+In January 2026, the Paris Opera announced the appointment of Bychkov as its next music director, effective 1 August 2028, with an initial contract of four years.
+He is scheduled to take the title of music director-designate of the Opéra national de Paris on 1 August 2026.

 Personal life

-Bychkov is married to the pianist Marielle Labèque, his second wife, and they live together on the Côte Basque in French Basque country.
+Bychkov has been married twice.
+His first marriage was to Tatiana Rozina; the couple had two children.
+Their marriage ended in divorce.
+Bychkov's second marriage is to the pianist Marielle Labèque.
+The couple reside on the Côte Basque in French Basque country.